Our top pick for

 TTM: trailing 12 months

-There are currently 737,110 Raven Industries shares held short by investors – that's known as Raven Industries's "short interest".
-This figure is 24.2% up from 593,346 last month.
+There are currently 1.7 million Raven Industries shares held short by investors – that's known as Raven Industries's "short interest".
+This figure is 16.3% down from 2.0 million last month.

 There are a few different ways that this level of interest in shorting Raven Industries shares can be evaluated.